lume/variable/README.md

 martian.addEventHandler('change:favoriteFood', onChange)
 ```

-That is a lot shorter already.
+That is a lot shorter already, but we can still do better!

-We can do a little better and make it more
+We can make it more
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) using decorators:

 ```js